Smart-LaSDPC/MAS-and-Ontology-to-Smart-Building/README.md

 \- `Bulb("ON") AND MotionValue("0") -> Bulb("OFF")`

-\* For MotionValue, "0" corresponds to no presence, and "1" to presence
+\* For MotionValue, "0" corresponds to no presence, and "1" to the presence

 ### \#2 - Turn on the air conditioning